hzeller/rpi-rgb-led-matrix/README.md

 ```
 --led-inverse             : Switch if your matrix has inverse colors on.
---led-swap-green-blue     : Switch if your matrix has green/blue swapped on.
+--led-rgb-sequence        : Switch if your matrix has led colors swapped (Default: "RGB")
 ```

-These are if you have a different kind of LED panel in which the logic of the color bits is reversed (`--led-inverse`) or where the green and blue colors are swapped (`--led-swap-green-blue`).
+These are if you have a different kind of LED panel in which the logic of the color bits is reversed (`--led-inverse`) or where the Red, Green and Blue LEDs are mixed up (`--led-rgb-sequence`).
 You know it when you see it.

 Troubleshooting
 ---------------